 In 2023, MPC had a balance of circa £280,000 held in bank accounts.
 Although the banks guarantee secured £170,000, the internal auditor noted that at the time of the audit, circa £110,000 was not protected.
-MPC took the decision to invest in assets where ever possible to reduce the cash in hand and to invest XXX £s in a longer term investment arrangement.
+MPC took the decision to invest in assets where ever possible to reduce the cash in hand and has agreed to invest in the CCLA Public Sector Deposit Fund to reduce the risk and generate additional income.
+This is a short-term, cash management solution designed for local authorities.
+It is suitable for short term investments seeking a high level of capital security and a competitive rate of interest.